vEnhance/1802/src/preface.typ

 == [SIDENOTE] Acknowledgments

-#todo[write this]
+#todo[more to come]

+- Thank you to the staff and other recitation leaders who made this course possible;
+  particularly Davesh Maulik for leading the instance of the course this year full-heartedly and Karol Bacik for making so much happen behind the scenes.
+  Thanks also to Sefanya Hope for coordinating many other logistics, and particularly for helping me book classrooms on short notice on multiple occasions.
+- Thank you to all the students in my recitation section (or in other recitation sections that came anyway) who regularly attended my class every Monday and Wednesday at 9am.
+  That's some real early-morning dedication.
+- The author thanks Ritwin Narra for several corrections.
-For now: the author thanks OpenAI for being gifted a Plus subscription to ChatGPT, which helped a lot with generating sample questions throughout the document.
+- Finally, the author thanks OpenAI for being gifted a Plus subscription to ChatGPT, which helped a lot with generating sample questions and solutions throughout the document.